stratworld/strat/docsSrc/markdown/Standard Sources and Services/Http.md

   - If the artifact is a .js file
     - and a resource, the content type is "application/javascript"
     - or has a signature, the content type is "application/json"
-  - If an error occured, the content type is "text/plain"
+  - If an error occurred, the content type is "text/plain"
   - If the function was a string literal, the content type is "text/plain"

 TODO: allow for more control in headers and cookies